People stop learning to drive for a variety of reasons.

 No matter what’s happened in the past and what you perceive your driving ability to be, crucial seeds have been sown and an experienced instructor can capitalise on this existing knowledge.

+But never give up.
 Whether you're taking a course or just re-starting lessons, that pass is closer than you think.